Published online: May 2023

 4.5.2 This can result in reductions in operating costs, energy consumption and greenhouse gas emissions.

 4.5.3 In considering the energy efficiency of extensions or alterations, it is important to fully consider the design and construction phases of the build and specifically how to get the most out of the fabric of the building.
 Planning an extension or alteration to a property can also present an ideal opportunity to contemplate an energy efficient solution for the existing property also.
+Where this is the case it is important that energy efficient measures introduced are sympathetic to the property’s building fabric, age and construction.

-Factors which may be considered include:
+4.5.6 Additional factors which may be considered include:

 - Orientation and glazing: orientation and the amount of glazing will determine how much sunlight a property receives.
 In considering the rationale of solid to void in residential facades, it is important to achieve an optimal amount of glazing.
 A balance is required to permit sufficient daylight to the property and to maximise solar gain while minimising heat loss.
-While south facing windows are recommended, it is necessary to avoid an excessive amount of glazing to avoid overheating and the need for mechanical ventialation.
+While south facing windows are recommended, it is necessary to avoid an excessive amount of glazing to avoid overheating and the need for mechanical ventilation.
 Glazing on north facades should be kept to a minimum and a greater focus on high quality insulation.

 - Thermal mass: achieving a high thermal mass provides greater energy efficiency.
 Materials with a greater density, like bricks, are better heat storing materials.
 Higher density materials heat up slowly and provide a gradual release of heat when temperatures cools so that a more even temperature is maintained.